-Safeguarding Statement for Children and Vulnerable Adults For the Parish of ’ Church, Haslingfield
+Safeguarding Statement for Children and Vulnerable Adults for the Parish of All Saints’ Church, Haslingfield

 We follow the House of Bishops’ Safeguarding Policy